theshingstar030818/parse-push-plugin/README.md

 **Foreground vs. Background**

-Only add entry to notification tray if the application is not in foreground.
-However, as expected, the actual PN payload is always forwarded to your javascript when it is received.
+Only add an entry to the notification tray if the application is not running in foreground.
+The actual PN payload is always forwarded to your javascript when it is received.

 **Platforms**